pedrolemos4/video-generator/README.md

 1. Reads your story title and text
 2. Generates a voiceover using `edge-tts` — title spoken first, followed by a pause, then the story
-3. Prepends 0.1s of silence to the audio for a clean lead-in
+3. Prepends a short silence to the audio for a clean lead-in
 4. Transcribes the audio with Whisper to get word-level timestamps
 5. Builds an `.srt` subtitle file from the transcript
 6. Cuts a random segment from your source video — same length as the audio plus a silent tail
+7. Renders an HTML title card to PNG using Playwright
+8. Overlays the title card centred on the video for the first 10 seconds
-7. Burns the subtitles and the title (centred, permanent) into the video
+9. Burns the subtitles into the video
-8. Merges the audio and sends the result to Telegram
-9. Saves the final `.mp4` to the `output/` folder
+10. Merges the audio, sends the result to Telegram, and saves the final `.mp4`

 ---